MilanBojic/LoadPostWithRetrofit/README.md

 ## What is this?

-Through one simple project(introduction to retrofit), i want to shows how to get data(posts) from remote API.
+Through one simple project(introduction to retrofit), i want to shows how to get data(posts) from remote API using retrofit and RxJava.

-I am load posts from(this is one simple json response) https://jsonplaceholder.typicode.com/posts/
+I was loading posts from:

+https://jsonplaceholder.typicode.com/posts/